tektechnologies/Instructor-Prep/201/class-12.md

 - it is possible that the link could change and that would break your image.
 - could not have copyright?
-- Benefits is that CDN are free, it is a piece of code that someone has decided that it is important an needs to live on servers all orver the world,
+- Benefits is that CDN are free, it is a piece of code that someone has decided that it is important an needs to live on servers all over the world,
 - Look at th wiki for CDN.

 - Chart.js, pays to have their code distributed,
-- Sometimes corps, fund the librarys' so that they can use them as well. for the life of their products.
+- Sometimes corps, fund the libraries so that they can use them as well. for the life of their products.
-- many times devs, will band together to create a solution.
+- many times developers, will band together to create a solution.
-- point in case is sugar crm and suitecrm.
+- point in case is sugar crm and suite crm.
 - Visit Chart.js, what is it.
 - They tell us, what it is and who it is for.
-- designers means that this is a product that could potentially be used by non devs',
+- designers means that this is a product that could potentially be used by non developers',
 - and that they sent some time on it and it has intentional design elements added in.